User37som/libbitcoin/Design-Overview.md

 ### Single File Objective

-The primary objective in the evolution to BX was the desire to produce a single file executable program.
+A primary objective in the evolution to BX was to produce a single file executable program.
 This presented several challenges.
 SX was designed primarily as an individual C++ program for each command.
 Additionally 14 commands were implemented in Python, as was the help system.
 Finally the appearance of a single program called SX was achieved by dispatching through a Python program.
 The single file requirement meant elimination of Python and the integration of the individual programs into one C++ program, with integrated help and dispatch.

 ### Extensibility Model